Elantris: The Hope of Elantris

 An e-book short story was released in 2007 entitled The Hope of Elantris.
 It was initially for sale on Amazon, but Sanderson released it on his own site when the contract with Amazon ran out.
 Sanderson describes on his website that the events that take place in the e-book happen concurrently with events in Elantris, hence he suggests reading Elantris first for risk of spoiling certain aspects of the story.
 The inspiration for the story comes from a story told to him by his wife Emily when they were dating in 2006.

 The Emperor's Soul

-In 2013, Sanderson wrote the novella titled The Emperor's Soul that takes place in the world of Elantris, but in a very different region.
+In 2012, Sanderson published the novella titled The Emperor's Soul that takes place in the world of Elantris, but in a very different region.
 Shai is a thief and practitioner of magical forgery who has been arrested and sentenced to death.
 She is given 100 days to forge a new soul for the Emperor, who is in a coma following an assassination attempt.

 Sanderson notes that the reader does not need to read Elantris to understand the plot.

+The Emperor's Soul won the 2013 Hugo Award for the best novella.